-ART 100 Drawing I: Fundamentals nrs.
+ART 100 Drawing I: Fundamentals

-ART 121 Drawing II3 h ırs.
+ART 121 Drawing II

-ART 126 2-D Design and Color ırs.
+ART 126 2-D Design and Color

-ART 240 Painting I ırs.
+ART 240 Painting I

-A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
+A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 80.
 The minimum total number of credit hours required for the AA or AS degree is 64.